ClickHouse/clickhouse-docs/docs/en/integrations/language-clients/java/index.md

 </dependency>
 ```

-Since version `0.5.0`, we are using Apache HTTP Client that's packed the Client.
-Since there is not a shared version of the package, you need to add a logger as a dependency.
+Since version `0.5.0`, a bundled version of Apache HTTP Client is used as the HTTP library.
+Since there is no shared version of the package, a logger must be added as a dependency.

 ```xml
 <dependency>